 root .L MacroName.C root MacroName()

-You can load multiple macros in the same ROOT session, as long as they don’t have the same name.
+You can load multiple macros in the same ROOT session (one .L statement for each), as long as they don’t have the same name.

 It is also possible to pass parameters directly to the macro function: